alfo1995/ADM-HW4/README.md

 In last part of the third for loop, It is calculating Jaccard distance of these two author.

+In order to build our graph you just need to run this code:

+import networkx as nx
+G = nx.Graph()
+G = module.buildGraph()

+if you want info about this Graph, run this:

+print(nx.info(G))

 ## Second point

 In the second part after creating the network of computer scientists, we create a function called ‘searchConfid’ that wants in input a conference id and returns all the authors who participated in it.
 So with this function we are now able to draw a subgraph of authors from the entire graph.

+In order to search by ‘ConfId’ you have to run this code:

+#given a conference ID return the subgraph induced by the set of authors who published at the input conference at least once
+conf=int(input())
+H = G.subgraph(module.searchConfId(conf))

+and this to plot the subgraph:

+module.plot_subgraph(H)

 Up until now we carried out informations from the subgraph we’ve generated previously with some statistics technique;